Ariana Grande Mourns the Death of Mac Miller With a Touching Photo

 Ariana Grande is mourning the sudden death of Mac Miller.

-The "No Tears Left to Cry" singer took to Instagram on Saturday to share a new picture of her late-ex boyfriend.
+The "No Tears Left to Cry" singer took to Instagram on Saturday to share a new picture of her late ex-boyfriend.
 The black-and-white shot showed the rapper staring up at the camera as someone, presumably Grande, snapped the photo.
 A glimpse of what appeared to be her sneakers were seen at the bottom of the image.

 The post came shortly after Grande's manager, Scooter Braun, posted a tribute to Miller on Instagram.